 Contact: jenmurvin@gmail.com

-Jennifer Murvin is a writer, teacher, and indie bookstore owner at Pagination Bookshop.
-Her chapbook She Says will be published in 2024 by Small Harbor Publishing, and her collection Real California Living is forthcoming from Braddock Avenue Books in 2025.
-Her essays, stories, and graphic narrative have appeared in CRAFT, Hayden’s Ferry Review, Longleaf Review, the anthology And If That Mockingbird Don’t Sing: Parenting Stories Gone Speculative (Alternating Current Press), River StyxThe Southampton ReviewThe Pinch, Anomaly, december magazineDIAGRAM, The Florida ReviewCatamaran Literary Reader, Indiana Review, CutBank, Post RoadAmerican Short Fiction (2015 - Winner of the American Short(er) Ficton Contest, judged by Stuart Dybek), Phoebe, The Sun, Mid-American ReviewMidwestern GothicBellingham ReviewCincinnati ReviewBaltimore ReviewHuizache, and other literary journals.
-Jen Murvin has also published several comic books for children, including the series Chickasaw AdventuresStories of the Saints, and McGraw-Hill's World History Ink
+Jennifer Murvin is a writer and professor.
+Her chapbook She Says is available now from Small Harbor Publishing, her nonfiction graphic narrative chapbook is available from GreenTower Press, and her collection Real California Living is forthcoming from Braddock Avenue Books in 2026.
+Her essays, stories, and graphic narrative have appeared in Fourth Genre (Winner of the 2024 Multimedia Essay Prize), CRAFT, Hayden’s Ferry Review, Longleaf Review, the anthology And If That Mockingbird Don’t Sing: Parenting Stories Gone Speculative (Alternating Current Press), River StyxThe Southampton ReviewThe Pinch, Anomaly, december magazineDIAGRAM, The Florida ReviewCatamaran Literary Reader, Indiana Review, CutBank, Post RoadAmerican Short Fiction (2015 - Winner of the American Short(er) Ficton Contest, judged by Stuart Dybek), Phoebe, The Sun, Mid-American ReviewMidwestern GothicBellingham ReviewCincinnati ReviewBaltimore ReviewHuizache, and other literary journals.

 Jennifer Murvin is available as a visiting writer for readings, craft talks, and workshops.
 Her genres include fiction, nonfiction, and graphic narrative.
 She has been a visiting writer to several universities, high school arts programs, and community writing groups/arts organizations.